-The big rubber shark gets to attack an aircraft, but that’s far from being the only silly thing about this preposterous fourth entry in the series.
+The big rubber shark – back from the dead and with a vendetta – gets to attack an aircraft, but that’s far from being the only silly thing about this preposterous fourth entry in the series.

-Michael Caine makes the most of the summer weather in the Bahamas and delivers a cheerfully irrelevant cameo.
-But Lorraine Gary, the only link – apart from the shark – with the fine original, is annoyingly neurotic, while the plot – this time with the shark getting personal – is laughably inept.
+Michael Caine makes the most of the summer weather in the Bahamas and delivers a cheerfully irrelevant cameo as a local pilot called Hoagie.
+But Lorraine Gary, the only link – apart from the shark – with the fine original film, is annoyingly neurotic, while the plot – this time with the shark getting personal – is laughably inept.

-Judith Barsi, who played Thea Brody, died in 1988 at the age of 10 in a murder-suicide carried out by her father.
+Judith Barsi, who played Thea Brody, died in 1988 when she was 10-years-old in a murder-suicide carried out by her father.

 Mario Van Peebles